 CORD receives financial support for its work from such varied sources as the U.S. Department of Education, the U.S. Department of Labor’s Employment and Training Administration, the National Science Foundation, corporate foundations, community college systems, state departments of education, and school districts.

 To help communities and states achieve their educational goals, CORD partners with faculty and administrators to develop solutions that address specific challenges.
-We offer a spectrum of services for school districts, consortia, colleges, and states that span five major areas:
+We offer a spectrum of services spanning five major areas:

 - Curriculum Development Services

 - Career Pathways Advocacy

 - International Outreach

 We invite you to learn more about how CORD is assisting educators across the country and around the globe.